Erich Ribbeck: International

 Ribbeck was originally considered as a candidate for the national team manager role after the resignation of Helmut Schön in 1978.
 Instead, Jupp Derwall was selected and it was not until 20 years later on 9 September 1998 that Ribbeck emerged from retirement to take over the Germany national team when other candidates had declined.
 At 61, he was the oldest appointee to the job.

 Ribbeck's two-year tenure marked the worst period in the modern history of Germany's national side.
 Ribbeck resigned on 21 June 2000 after a string of disappointing results culminating in a group stage exit from Euro 2000.
 During that tournament, Ribbeck had rejected calls from Oliver Bierhoff, Oliver Kahn, Jens Nowotny and Mehmet Scholl to drop aging sweeper Lothar Matthäus.
 Ribbeck had insisted that Matthäus would earn his 150th cap, while threatening any rebellious national team members with a fine or exclusion from the squad.

 His results as Germany's coach were ten wins, six draws and eight losses, the worst managerial performance of all time for a coach of the Germany national team.
+He was the first coach since Otto Nerz over 60 years earlier that failed to bring a major tournament win for Germany.